 |Australia||No protection||Australian Securities and Investments Commission (ASIC)||GAIN Capital Australia Pty Ltd|

 |Singapore||No protection||Monetary Authority of Singapore (MAS)||GAIN Capital Singapore PTE|

 |User friendly||No two step login|

-City Index is a user friendly platform that helps you to perform your trading function easily.
+City Index is a user-friendly platform that helps you to perform your trading function easily.
 It provided a good amount of research and educational tools.
-It protects UK clients under consumer protection act.
+It protects UK clients under the consumer protection act.

-You can definitely give it a try since it is regulated by top financial institutions, no minimum deposits required and inactive fee only kicks after one year.
+You can definitely give it a try since top financial institutions regulate it, no minimum deposits required, and inactive fee only kicks after one year.

 How do I trade on the City Index desktop platform?

 To trade through City Index, you must open an account, and after your account gets verified, you can put money & can start selling.
 You can also download the mobile app to carry out trade from any place.